A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Urbanization of Poverty

 \section{Urbanization of Poverty}

-We start by showing the urbanization of poverty, defined as the urban sites being occupied by nearly the maximal number of the poor agents, with an $\epsilon-$fraction of error tolerance, whether the urban sites are centralized or distributed.
-We prove in Theorem \ref{urb1} that under centralized placement, for any $\lambda$ and $\epsilon$, as long as $\gamma$ is bigger than a threshold depending only on $\epsilon$, we will observe the urbanization of the poor at stationarity with high probability.
-See Figure \ref{fig:sim1a} for simulations.
-We prove in Corollary~\ref{urb2} that when urban sites are distributed throughout the lattice and the contribution of the wealth bias $\gamma$ exceeds the contribution of the racial bias $\lambda$, we will also see the urbanization of poverty (simulations in Figure \ref{fig:sim1b}).
-Finally, we prove that when urban sites are centralized, and for any $\lambda > 1$, if $\gamma > 1$ is sufficiently small, then we are very unlikely to observe the urbanization of poverty and both urban and nonurban sites will have a nontrivial mix of rich and poor agents.
+We begin by confirming the {\it urbanization of poverty}, whereby a $1-\epsilon$ fraction of the urban sites are occupied by poor agents, for any constant $\epsilon>0$.
+We prove in Theorem~\ref{urb1} that under {\it centralized placement}, for any $\lambda$ and $\epsilon$, and $\gamma$ sufficiently large, urbanization of poverty will occur at stationarity with high probability.
+See Figure~\ref{fig:sim1a} for simulations.
+Further, in Corollary~\ref{urb2} we prove that when urban sites are distributed throughout the lattice, for any $\epsilon$ and $\lambda$ with $\gamma>\lambda$, we again will have urbanization of poverty (simulations in Figure~\ref{fig:sim1b}).
+Finally, we prove that for centralized urban sites, if $\gamma > 1$ and $\epsilon>0$ are sufficiently small, then for any $\lambda > 1$, we are very unlikely to have urbanization of poverty, i.e., more than a $1-\epsilon$ fraction of urban sites will be occupied by rich agents.

-\begin{definition} For any $\epsilon \in (0, \frac{1}{2})$, a city is said to have \textbf{$\epsilon-$urbanization of poverty} if the number of the poor on the urban sites is at least $\min\{c,p\} n - \epsilon n.$ \end{definition} Here, $\epsilon$ expresses the tolerance for having rich agents on the urban sites: smaller $\epsilon$ requires stricter urbanization of poverty, whereas larger $\epsilon$ allows for smaller density of the poor on the urban sites. $\min\{c,p\} n$ refers to the maximal possible number of the poor on the urban sites. $\epsilon-$urbanization of poverty can be understood as the urban sites will be accommodated by the maximal possible number of the poor minus a small error tolerance of no more than $\epsilon n$. \begin{remark} When the size of the urban sites can roughly accommodate all the poor, where $p-m\epsilon < c < p + (m+1)\epsilon,$ a configuration satisfying the above definition of $\epsilon-$urbanization of poverty can also be viewed as having \textbf{$(\beta, (m+1)\epsilon)-$wealth segregation}: there are at most $\beta \sqrt{n}$ heterogeneous edges in terms of wealth, where $\beta > 4\sqrt{p};$ and the number of poor in the urban area $\mathcal{U}$ is at least $pn - (m+1)\epsilon n$. \end{remark}
+\begin{definition} For any $\epsilon \in (0, \frac{1}{2})$, a city is said to have \textbf{$\epsilon-$urbaniza-tion of poverty} if the number of poor agents on the urban sites is at least $\min\{c,p\} n - \epsilon n.$ \end{definition} The parameter $\epsilon$ captures the tolerance for allowing rich agents on urban sites: smaller $\epsilon$ indicates a higher density of poor agents on urban sites, whereas larger $\epsilon$ allows a larger fraction to be occupied by rich agents.
+The term $\min\{c,p\} n$ is the maximum possible occupancy of poor agents on urban sites for given populations.
+Hence, $\epsilon-$urbanization of poverty requires that the maximum number of poor agents occupy urban sites, leaving at most an $\epsilon$ fraction to be occupied by rich agents.

+First, we show in Theorem \ref{urb1} and Corollary \ref{urb2} that for either centralized urban sites or distributed urban sites, if $\gamma$ is sufficiently large, then we are likely to observe urbanization of poverty at stationarity.